LyPf1/aws-weather-monitoring/README.md

-AWS Weather Monitoring System
+# AWS Weather Monitoring System

-This project implements a real-time weather monitoring and alert system based on geographic coordinates (latitude and longitude).
-Weather data is collected from the Tomorrow.io API and processed using AWS services.
-The system performs continuous monitoring and generates alerts when specific weather conditions are detected.
+Simple cloud-based project developed for academic and hands-on purposes,
+demonstrating event-driven architecture, API integration, automation, and AWS cost-aware usage.

+## Technologies
+- AWS Lambda
+- Amazon Kinesis Data Streams
+- Amazon S3
+- Amazon SNS (Email and SMS notifications)
+- AWS IAM
+- AWS Glue
+- Amazon Athena
+- Amazon CloudWatch
+- Python
+- Tomorrow.io API

+## Project Workflow (Step by Step)
+1. **Weather data collection**
-The data collection process is handled by an AWS Lambda function executed on a scheduled basis.
-This function consumes real weather data from the Tomorrow.io API using a predefined latitude and longitude as input and sends the collected information to an Amazon Kinesis Data Stream.
+   - An AWS Lambda function (producer) runs automatically based on a schedule configured with CloudWatch.
+   - This function consumes real weather data from the Tomorrow.io API, using a predefined latitude and longitude as input.

-Amazon Kinesis acts as an event broker, enabling real-time streaming and processing of the weather data.
-A consumer Lambda function processes the incoming stream in near real time, analyzes weather conditions and publishes alert events to an Amazon SNS topic whenever predefined thresholds are met.
+2. **Streaming data ingestion**
+   - The collected data is sent to an Amazon Kinesis Data Stream, which acts as an event broker, enabling continuous data processing.

+3. **Real-time processing and alerts**
+   - A second AWS Lambda function (consumer_realtime) consumes data directly from the Kinesis stream.
+   - This function analyzes weather conditions and, when predefined alert conditions are met, publishes a message to an Amazon SNS topic.
-Amazon SNS is responsible for delivering weather alerts automatically to the user via email and SMS using the contacts registered in the AWS environment.
-These notifications are triggered based on the analysis performed during the real-time processing stage.
+   - SNS sends automatic alerts via email and SMS to the contacts registered in the AWS environment.

-In parallel, a batch consumer Lambda function processes the same data stream and stores the weather data in an Amazon S3 bucket, creating a historical dataset.
-This stored data is cataloged using an AWS Glue Crawler, allowing structured access through the AWS Glue Data Catalog.
+4. **Batch processing and data storage**
+   - In parallel with real-time processing, an AWS Lambda function (consumer_batch) processes the data for storage.
+   - Weather data is stored in an Amazon S3 bucket, creating a historical dataset for future analysis.

+5. **Data cataloging and analysis**
+   - An AWS Glue Crawler catalogs the data stored in S3 into the Glue Data Catalog.
-Once cataloged, the data can be queried using Amazon Athena, enabling SQL-based analysis and validation of the collected meteorological information.
+   - Once cataloged, the data can be queried using Amazon Athena, allowing SQL-based analysis and validation of the collected data.

+6. **Security and access control**
-Security and access control are managed using AWS IAM, ensuring that each service and function operates with the minimum required permissions.
+   - The project uses AWS IAM to manage permissions, ensuring that each service and function has access only to the required resources, following the principle of least privilege.

+## User Notifications
+The system sends real weather alerts automatically:
+- 📧 Via email
+- 📱 Via SMS

+Notifications are triggered whenever specific weather conditions are detected during real-time data processing.

+## Important Notes
-This project was developed as part of a hands-on AWS course with the goal of consolidating practical knowledge in cloud architecture, event-driven systems, automation, streaming data and external API integration.
-All AWS resources were provisioned, tested and later deactivated to avoid recurring costs.
-The repository contains the full source code and real screenshots of the AWS environment during the execution of the project.
+- This project was developed based on a hands-on AWS course, with the goal of consolidating knowledge in cloud architecture, automation, streaming data, and external API integration.
+- All AWS resources were provisioned, tested, and later deactivated to avoid recurring costs.
+- This repository contains the full source code, documentation, and real screenshots from the AWS environment during the project execution.

+## Evidence
+The `aws-weather-monitoring/screenshots_proof/` directory contains real screenshots of the project in operation, including:
+- Amazon Athena queries and results
+- AWS Lambda executions
+- Active Kinesis Data Stream
+- S3 data structure
+- SNS notification configuration